denten-books/plain-text/3-projection.md

 qualities.
 For some, digitality stands in opposition to the notion of naturally "analog" human experience.
 On this view, digital media reduce "fuzzy" and indeterminate human experience to something binary, discrete, and deterministic.
-For example, "languages are not codes," David Golumbia writes in his influential monograph *The Cultural Logic of Computation*.
-Human language practice therefore should not be reduced to a "single correct interpretation" or "at the absolute limit, a determinate number of discrete interpretations" [@golumbia_cultural_2009, 291].
+For example, in his influential monograph *The Cultural Logic of Computation* David Golumbia insists that "languages are not codes."
+Human language practice for him therefore should not be reduced to a "single correct interpretation" or "at the absolute limit, a determinate number of discrete interpretations" [@golumbia_cultural_2009, 291].
 "To submit a phenomenon to computation," Golumbia writes, "is to striate otherwise-smooth details, analog details" [@golumbia_cultural_2009, 159].
-Following Deleuze, Golumbia conceives of "striated space" in opposition to spaces smooth and analog like brains, society, politics, language, and baseball [@@golumbia_cultural_2009, 231 & 343].
+Following Deleuze, Golumbia conceives of "striated space" in opposition to spaces "smooth" and "analog" like brains, society, politics, language, and baseball [@golumbia_cultural_2009, 231 & 343].
+For Golumbia, striated and digital phenomena fall under suspicion because "our society is already oriented towards binarisms, hierarchy, and instrumental rationality" [@golumbia_cultural_2009, 3043].

 In his essay against digital humanities, Stephen Marche worries about the digitization of human experience for the opposite reason.
+Smoothness, in his view, is a property of the machine.
 "Meaning is mushy," he writes:

 > Meaning falls apart.
 Meaning is often ugly, stewed out of weakness and
 > failure.
 It is as human as the body, full of crevices and prey to diseases.